matteoferla/Analysis-of-Fragalysis-historical-hits/README.md

 # Analysis of historical fragment hits in Fragalysis
 > :construction: This is work that was in progress and requires more, but I am doing other things :construction:

+TL;DR; The Spearman correlation between the number of hits and the Z-score normalised B-factor is 0.2 max, even after correcting for SASA (buriedness).
+Identification of the target pocket is crucial, which is not done here.
+Furthermore, simple non-parametric correlation is not a great tool for this and a more complex model is needed.

+## Hypothesis

+Can a B-factor or water displacement be used to add a risk factor to the sorting of virtual hits?

 ## Rationale

 In my current strategies I sort virtual hits via multiple properties and cluster by interactions.